xuefengDevelop/Stock-Search-Web-App/README.md

 This is the live demon:http://cs-server.usc.edu:25799/stockMarket.html

-I am happy if someone has any question and any suggestion. here is my email:  xuefengyan@yahoo.com.
+I am happy to answer if someone has any questions and any suggestions. here is my email:  xuefengyan@yahoo.com.

 Welcome to send message to me.